Select Page

 ELDT is a set of minimum standards for commercial driver education that training providers across the U.S. must follow to ensure new drivers enter the industry with the same level of competency.

-This mandate went into effect on February 7, 2022, and will require training providers to certify to the Federal Motor Carrier Safety Administration (FMCSA) that their training programs meet minimum standards in order to continue training commercial drivers.
+This mandate went into effect on February 7, 2022.
+Training providers must certify to the Federal Motor Carrier Safety Administration (FMCSA) that their training programs meet minimum standards to continue training commercial drivers.
 Once in effect, this means that many businesses will no longer be able to train their drivers.
 Instead, they will need to contract a driver’s school that is a registered training provider with the FMCSA.

 What does the ELDT mean to me as a prospective truck driver?

-A combination of classroom and skills training will be provided in ELDT training.
-The classroom portion of the training consists of approximately 30 subjects, and students must receive a score of at least 80 percent on the theory assessment to meet minimum requirements.
-To qualify for the CDL exam, students will complete specific behind-the-wheel training as well as a trainer endorsement that they are proficient in the required skills.
+ELDT training will combine classroom and skills training.
+The classroom portion consists of approximately 30 subjects, and students must receive a score of at least 80 percent on the theory assessment to meet minimum requirements.
+To qualify for the CDL exam, students will complete specific behind-the-wheel training and a trainer endorsement that they are proficient in the required skills.

-If you’ve already obtained your CDL or endorsements prior to February 7, 2022, these standard training requirements don’t affect you.
-Additionally, if you’ve obtained a CLP before February 7, 2022, which results in a CDL prior to the expiration of the CLP, you’re also not subject to the ELDT mandate.
+If you obtained your CDL or endorsements before February 7, 2022, these standard training requirements don’t affect you.
+Additionally, if you received a CLP before February 7, 2022, which results in a CDL before the expiration of the CLP, you’re also not subject to the ELDT mandate.

 The ELDT applies to any first-time license or endorsement, including: